Decreasing paths of polygons: Degenerate polygons

 push-out moves.

 \textbf{Case that $P$ is set-convex}.
 Assume that $P$ is set-convex.
-After reindexing its vertices, we may assume that $P$ is convex and oriented counterclockwise.
+After re-indexing its vertices, along with the vertices of $P'$, we may assume that $P$ is convex and oriented counterclockwise (see Remark \ref{onreindexing}; note that degenerate containment is preserved after re-indexing both polygons).

 Since $P'$ is degenerate in $P$, there exists an $m$-gon $Q$ interpolating between $P'$ and $P$, with $m<n$.
 By Lemma \ref{maxdeg} (i), we can choose $Q$ to be a maximal degenerate $(n-1)$-gon.

+We will move $P'$ to $P$ via push-outs going through the same stages as before: first, we arrange that $\{P\}\subseteq \partial Q$, then we arrange that $\{P\}\subseteq \{Q\}$.
+Next, we redistribute the vertices of $P'$ within the vertices of $Q$.
+Finally, we apply push-outs to obtain $P'=P$.

 We can move the vertices of $P'$ to the edges of $Q$ in at most $n$ push-out moves: one vertex of $P'$ pushes all other vertices out, and then this vertex is pushed by another one.
 Let us continue to denote by $P'$ the resulting polygon.
+At this point, we have arranged that $\{P'\}\subseteq \partial Q$.
 By Lemma \ref{fromP'toQ}, we can then move the vertices of $P'$ to the vertices of $Q$ in fewer than $\frac{3n}{2}$ push-out moves.
 Let us continue to denote by $P'$ the resulting polygon.
+We have thus arranged that $\{P'\}\subseteq \{Q\}$.

 Define the $n$-gon $\tilde Q=(q_1,q_1,q_2,\ldots,q_{n-1})$, with a double point at $q_1$.